Animal Care Centers of NYC: Criticisms

 ACC receives $10 million from its contract with the City of New York.
 This is less than $1.50 per person for a city of 11 million citizens.
 A 2009 report by the Humane Society of the United States entitled "Animal Sheltering Trends in the U.S." found that on average communities spend $8.00 per capita on animal shelters.

 In November 2010 an investigation by Eyewitness News entitled "Allegations of neglect at city animal shelter" claimed that care and exercise were being withheld from animals in the shelter due to citywide budget cuts.

 In January 2013 then Manhattan Borough President released a report entitled "Led Astray: Reforming NYC's Animal Care & Control" asking that the shelter be run as a private non-profit completely separate from the NYC Department of Health.
-The reported cited the success of the multimillion-dollar Central Park Conservancy as a model for how the city shelter could be run successfully and fully financed by the citizens of NYC.
+The report cited the success of the multimillion-dollar Central Park Conservancy as a model for how the city shelter could be run successfully and fully financed by the citizens of NYC.